parbasu/parbasu.github.io/covid19app.md

 - My entire code for the app can be found [here](https://github.com/parbasu/covid19appcode/blob/main/app.py).
 The other data files, including custom CSS and JavaScript can be found [here](https://github.com/parbasu/covid19data).
 The code can be considerably shortened.
 But I don't want to at this point.

-Things I want to add but won't in the near future:
+Things that remain to be done but I won't do in the near future:

 - *Select district* dropdown menu which takes HTML elements as label values.
 The [Dash dropdown component](https://dash.plotly.com/dash-core-components/dropdown) only allows string values as option.
 Suppose I want something like <span style = 'color: black;font-weight:900;'>Berlin</span> <small style = 'color: red;'>1,430</small>.
 Then this is not possible, but with JavaScript it is.